migae21/docker-dokuwiki/README.md

 with some improvements:
   * It will check the md5sum of the dokuwiki download.
-  * It adds php7-openssl and his dependencies to ssl-download plugins within the image (https://github.com/Simon-L/docker-dokuwiki)
+  * It adds php8-openssl and his dependencies to ssl-download plugins within the image
   * It creates a volume "lib/plugins" for easy add|remove|backup plugins
   * It creates a volume "var/dokuwiki-backup" witch contains a week of daily Backups per cron
   * Adding timezone support \
     Change the ENV TIMEZONE=Europe/Vienna in the Dockerfile to your needs
   * Adding ntpd support via supervisor
-  * Upgrade to the latest (Bugfix) Release 2020-07-29 “Hogfather”
+  * Upgrade to the latest (Bugfix) Release 2022-07-31a “Igor”
-  * Upgrade Alpine Linux to latest stable version v3.12
+  * Upgrade Alpine Linux to latest stable version v3.16
   * (NEW) php upload limit set to 64MB \
     Change the value to your needs in the file upload.ini
   * Fix the templates: create a new symlink to /var/www/lib/tpl  THX to https://github.com/mavx14/